Leaving already?

 Step 1.
 Gather All Your Photos in One Place

-Before you begin this somewhat lengthy process, you need to collect all your pictures in one place.
-To do this, simply create a master folder to ensure no photos are left behind during the organization process.
+Before you start the process, it’s important to gather all your photos in one place.
+The first step is to create a master folder, ensuring that no pictures are left behind during the organization.

-Mac users typically have a “Photos” folder, while Windows users have a folder called “My Pictures”.
-Usually, all your photos are already stored in these default locations, and you don’t need any other maneuvers to perform.
-However, it’s essential to look around your computer and move (be careful, not copy) all your photos into the master folder.
+Mac users typically have a default “Photos” folder, while Windows users have a folder called “My Pictures.”
+In most cases, your photos will already be stored in these default locations, and no additional steps are necessary.
+However, it’s crucial to double-check your computer and move (not copy) all your photos into the master folder to make sure nothing is missed.

 Step 2.
 Use a Basic Folder Structure – the Easiest Way to Organize Your Photos